vidyasagar2405/Diabetes-PowerBI-Report/README.md

 - Correlation of pregnancies with glucose

 ## 🚀 How to Use
+1. Download the `Diabetes report PowerBI file .pbix` and use it in PowerBI Application to explore Interactive Report.
-1. Download the `Diabetes report.pdf` to view dashboard snapshots.
+2. Download the `Diabetes report pdf file .pdf` to view dashboard snapshots.
-2. Use the `diabetes dataset.xlsx` for further analysis or recreating in Power BI.
+3. Use the `diabetes dataset.xlsx` for further analysis or recreating in Power BI.

 ---